pytest-dev/pytest/CONTRIBUTING.rst

     First of all we would like to thank you for your time and effort on working on this, the pytest team deeply appreciates it.

-    We noticed it has been awhile since you have updated this PR, however. pytest is a high activity project, with may issues/PRs being opened daily, so it is hard for us maintainers to track which PRs are ready for merging, for review, or need more attention.
+    We noticed it has been awhile since you have updated this PR, however. pytest is a high activity project, with many issues/PRs being opened daily, so it is hard for us maintainers to track which PRs are ready for merging, for review, or need more attention.

     So for those reasons we think it is best to close the PR for now, but with the only intention to cleanup our queue, it is by no means a rejection of your changes.
 We still encourage you to re-open this PR (it is just a click of a button away) when you are ready to get back to it.